ejk9/cappy/README.md

 The project goal is to provide an all in one chat app with YouTube video synchronization.

-A live demo of the project is up: ...
+A live demo of the project is up [here](https://cappy-6a1df.web.app/)

 ## Table of Contents
 - [Getting Started](#getting-started)